 Who gets myasthenia gravis?

 Myasthenia gravis can affect anyone, regardless of age, gender, or ethnicity.
-However, it is more common in women younger than 40 years old and in men older than 60.
+However, it is more common in women younger than 40 years old and in men older than 60 years old.

 How is myasthenia gravis diagnosed?